Samuelyip74/StellarInsight/docs/index.rst

 ..
-Stellar Insight documentation master file, created by sphinx-quickstart on Wed Apr  3 02:26:17 2019.
+Stellar Insight documentation master file, created by sphinx-quickstart on Wed Apr  3 03:28:11 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Stellar Insight's Documentation - version 1.1
+Stellar Insight's - 1.1 Documentation!
 ===========================================

 .. toctree::